 © Pint of Science, 2020.
 All rights reserved.

 I'm trained as a neuroscientist and am amazed to see how far Pint of Science has spread!
-There's a whole variety of scientific research happening across the world and I'm excited to be part of bringing it all together and show it off to people.
+There's a whole variety of scientific research happening across the world and I'm excited to be part of bringing it all together and sharing it with you.

 I want to get Pint of Science to every city in the world and communicate science as it is- fun, fascinating and inspiring.

 Communications & Marketing Advisor

 Neuroscientist by trade, beer drinker by nature.
-I now work at the Science Museum and think science is amazing and that everyone, especially non-scientists, needs to know!
+I now work at the Science Museum and think science is amazing and that everyone, especially non-scientists, need to know!